freifunk/videopipeline/README.md

 ## Changing server configuration
-After the installtion of the server before starting the server we need to change the server configuration Run the below command to change the configuration file
+After the installtion of the server before starting the server we need to change the server configuration

+Run the below command to change the configuration file
 ```
 sudo nano /usr/share/go-server/wrapper-config/wrapper-properties.conf
 ```
  By default, the server listens on 0.0.0.0, which is the wildcard or “unspecified” address.
 Usually, this means that the GoCD Server can be accessed through any network interface.
 In some, more advanced networking setups, it might be needed to override this, typically to 127.0.0.1, so that only clients local to the box can access it.

-To configure the go-server to only listen on localhost add this line to the config file
+To configure the go-server to only listen on localhost add the below line to the config file
 ```
 wrapper.java.additional.100=-Dcruise.listen.host=127.0.0.1
 ```